Wrongful Death Lawyer Helping Families in Bergen County

 “Modified” in the phrase “modified comparative fault” signifies that you will only be awarded damages if your loved one is found to be 50 percent or less at fault for the accident.
 Though it may seem unfair, if the court determines that your family member was even a touch more than 50 percent at fault, you will receive no damages at all for the fatality.

 Contact Our Hackensack Wrongful Death Attorney

-Our experienced wrongful death attorneys are well aware of how overwhelming your situation is, not only emotionally but financially.
+Our experienced wrongful death lawyers are well aware of how overwhelming your situation is, not only emotionally but financially.
 We are here to fight with every bit of strength and legal savvy we have to make certain that you and your family receive the compensation you are entitled to.
 We will charge you absolutely nothing until we win your case and provide you not only with financial security but with a sense of restorative justice.
 Contact us today for a consultation.

 Trusted Hackensack Wrongful Death Attorneys Serving Clients in Bergen County, Hudson County, and Passaic County